Present Continuous

 She is swimming faster than the others and passes the end line.

-We can use the present continuous tense to talk about an action that is taking place around now but not at the exact moment of speech.
-This means that the action started some moments ago, is still ongoing, and is expected to continue for some more time.
-Check out the examples:
+We can use the present continuous tense to talk about a process that is ongoing, although there might be a gap in its continuity, or it might be extended over a longer period of time.
+This means that the action started some time ago, is still ongoing, and is expected to continue for some time.
+Verbs that denote activities or developments that extend over time are typically used in the progressive aspect to express this meaning; for example, 'build', 'hire,' 'learn,' 'grow,' etc. Check out the examples:

 I am learning to drive.